Jamie135/Tokenizer/documentation/README.md

 ## Contract Overview

 **42Berry (42B)** is an ERC20-compliant token built on the Ethereum blockchain using OpenZeppelin libraries.
-This token includes standard ERC20 features such as name, symbol or balance querying, while also offering advanced functionalities like account contract pausing, minting and burning tokens.
-These features provide additional flexibility and security for managing the token's operations.

-### Key Features

-- **Minting:** The contract owner can mint new tokens.
-- **Burning:** The contract owner can burn existing tokens.
-- **Pausing:** The owner can pause all token transfers.
+This token represents a bounty system inspired by the anime One Piece, offering some basic operations such as bounty increase, bounty decrease and bounty transfering.
+We will consider that the value of one 42B token is equal to one million berries from the One Piece verse.

 ## Contract Structure

-### Imports
+### Imports:

 The contract uses OpenZeppelin libraries to ensure security, reliability, and simplicity:

 - **ERC20**: Provides the standard ERC20 functionality for fungible tokens.
 - **Ownable**: Allows for ownership management, restricting certain functions to the owner of the contract.
-- **Pausable**: Adds the ability to pause and unpause the contract, temporarily disabling certain actions (like token transfers).

-### Constructor
+### Constructor:

 The contract's constructor initializes the ERC20 token with:
 - **Name**: "42Berry"